 But why?
 Why are consumers spending their money on ineffective treatments?

 The answer is probably complex, and there are many factors to explain this puzzling phenomenon.
 One of them is the constant and clever marketing of homeopathy.
-This website, for instance, claims that homeopathy can be used for first aid.
+This website, [Link disabled by Admin because of suspected malware] for instance, claims that homeopathy can be used for first aid.
 Below I have copied the remedy in question, the potency best suited, and the conditions to be treated.